Kyuubang/Kyuubang/README.md

 <a href="https://icons8.com/"><img align="right" src="https://github.com/Kyuubang/Kyuubang/blob/master/gummy-camping.png" width=35%/></a>

 ## Hi there 👋
 You can call me Bayhaqi, I was still in high school.
-I am 16 years old, ITNSA is my role specifically Linux Server, network security and cloud computing.
+ITNSA is my role specifically Linux Server, network security and cloud computing.
 But I never stop to learn.
 I also like learning programming languages because it's cool. who likes the OpenSource Program :penguin: